 FITNESS & SKILLS

-It’s a grade 3 (intermediate) cycle touring route that includes two significant hill climbs that require a reasonable level of fitness.
+This is a grade 3 (intermediate) cycle touring route that includes two significant hill climbs requiring a reasonable level of fitness.
 South to north the route is predominantly downhill, providing an easier ride.

 TYPE OF BIKE